 Prioritization

-Similar to timing in BANT, it is important to know what timeline your lead is working on.
-Prioritization focuses on priorities of the company.
+Similar to timing in BANT, it’s important to know what timeline your lead is working on.
+Prioritization focuses on the priorities of the company.
 If you know that your challenge is low on the list of priorities, this puts the lead qualification low on the list for your priorities.

 An important part of gauging priority ranking is being realistic.
 Try to gauge a realistic timeline from your conversations instead of focusing on the timeline priority that you want to have happen.
 Pushing your timeline onto a potential customer makes you look too aggressive, so qualify based on reality.